Skip to main content

 Incoming fellows hail from universities in New Mexico, Massachusetts, Nebraska and Georgia.
 They’ll conduct research in residence at Department of Energy National Nuclear Security Administration laboratories. full article ❯

 The Department of Energy National Nuclear Security Administration Stewardship Science Graduate Fellowship provides excellent financial benefits and professional development opportunities to students pursuing a Ph.D. in fields of interest to stewardship science.
-The program works to ensure a continuous supply of highly trained scientists and engineers in areas of study related to high energy density physics, nuclear science, and materials under extreme conditions and hydrodynamics.
+The program works to ensure a continuous supply of highly trained scientists and engineers in areas of study related to high energy density physics, nuclear science, and materials under extreme conditions.

 The Department of Energy National Nuclear Security Administration Laboratory Residency Graduate Fellowship provides excellent financial benefits and professional development opportunities to students pursuing a Ph.D. in fields of study that address complex science and engineering problems critical to stewardship science.
 A unique element of the program, DOE NNSA LRGF recipients complete a minimum of two 12-week residencies at one or more of four approved laboratory sites.